jianleliu/react-django-daisyui-template/README.md

 1. Run setup.bat / setup.sh in the root directory for windows / linux respectively.
    - Only tested on windows 11.
 3. In the .pyvenv, run python manage.py runserver.
 Make sure it's in the backend directory.
-4. In the .jsvenv, run npm run start, make sure it's in the frontend directory.
+4. In the .jsvenv, run npm run start.
+Make sure it's in the frontend directory.